-This focus on near instant feedback has driven many big data practitioners away from a batch-oriented approach and closer to a real-time streaming system.
+Another way in which big data differs significantly from other data systems is the speed batch-oriented approach and closer to a real-time streaming system.
 Data is constantly being added, massaged, processed, and analyzed in order to keep up with the influx of new information and to surface valuable information early when it is most relevant.